On Bitcoin and Red Balloons: Abstract

 \section{Abstract}

-We study scenarios in which the goal is to ensure that some information will propagate through a large network of nodes.
-In these scenarios all nodes that are aware of the information compete for the same prize, and thus have an incentive {\em not} to propagate information.
-One example for such a scenario is the 2009 DARPA Network Challenge (finding red balloons).
-We give special attention to a second domain, Bitcoin, a decentralized electronic currency system.
+Many large decentralized systems rely on information propagation to ensure their proper function.
+We examine a common scenario in which only participants that are aware of the information can compete for some reward, and thus informed participants have an incentive {\em not} to propagate information to others.
+One recent example in which such tension arises is the 2009 DARPA Network Challenge (finding red balloons).
+We focus on another prominent example: Bitcoin, a decentralized electronic currency system.

-Bitcoin, which has been getting a large amount of public attention over the last year, represents a radical new approach to monetary systems which has appeared in policy discussions and in the popular press \cite{NY11,technology-review}.
+Bitcoin represents a radical new approach to monetary systems.
+It has been getting a large amount of public attention over the last year, both in policy discussions and in the popular press \cite{NY11,technology-review}.
 Its cryptographic fundamentals have largely held up even as its usage has become increasingly widespread.
 We find, however, that it exhibits a fundamental problem of a different nature, based on how its incentives are structured.
-We propose a modification to the protocol that can fix this problem.
+We propose a modification to the protocol that can eliminate this problem.

 Bitcoin relies on a peer-to-peer network to track transactions that are performed with the currency.
 For this purpose, every transaction a node learns about should be transmitted to its neighbors in the network.
 As the protocol is currently defined and implemented, it does not provide an incentive for nodes to broadcast transactions they are aware of.
-In fact, it provides a strong incentive not to do so.
+In fact, it provides an incentive not to do so.
 Our solution is to augment the protocol with a scheme that rewards information propagation.
+Since clones are easy to create in the Bitcoin system, an important feature of our scheme is Sybil-proofness.

 We show that our proposed scheme succeeds in setting the correct incentives, that it is Sybil-proof, and that it requires only a small payment overhead, all this is achieved with iterated elimination of dominated strategies.
-We provide lower bounds on the overhead that is required to implement schemes with the stronger solution concept of Dominant Strategies, indicating that such schemes might be impractical.
+We complement this result by showing that there are no reward schemes in which information propagation and no self-cloning is a dominant strategy.